Scholz warns Iran as attacks on Israel overshadow China trip - ExBulletin

 Last year, Germany also published its first China strategy, outlining “unfair practices” and risks to supply chains in a potential conflict over Taiwan, and calling for “risk reduction.”
 However, efforts to diversify out of China have so far been uneven.

 During his visit, Scholz is also expected to address China's support for Russia.
-On Friday, German officials bluntly declared that Beijing's support and exports to Russia were enabling Moscow to wage a war of aggression in Ukraine and causing a “growing loss of reputation for China” in Europe and beyond.
+German officials said bluntly on Friday that Beijing's support and exports to Russia were enabling Moscow to wage an aggressive war in Ukraine and causing a “growing loss of reputation for China” in Europe and beyond .

 “This is about China not supporting Russia in its brutal war against its neighbor Ukraine,” Scholz wrote in a post on the social media platform X on Saturday.